Skip to main page content (AccessKey S)

 Two words of warning: this would be a bad place to be caught by an incoming tide, and signs of fresh erosion suggest that standing too close to the base of the cliffs without a hard hat (or at all) might not be a good idea.

 A track leads round to the top of the limekiln.
-Here you get great views south along Lunan Bay and out to the Bell Rock Lighthouse, but while admiring them remember that the west side of the kiln really could end up in the sea at any moment.
+Here you get great views south along Lunan Bay and out to the Bell Rock Lighthouse, but while admiring them remember that the south side of the kiln really could end up in the sea at any moment.

-To the north east of Boddin Point the coast continues round past the ruins of a salmon fishing station built in the 1800s.
+To the north-east of Boddin Point the coast continues round past the ruins of a salmon fishing station built in the 1800s.
 A little further on you find Elephant Rock, a natural coastal arch that has been shaped by the sea into a resemblance of an elephant.

 Close by is a clifftop cemetery.
 Here you can find the grave of one George James Ramsay.
 Not a well known man: but one who, according to his gravestone, was born on 24 November 1859, nineteen years after his death on 17 December 1840.